Fraunhofer-ITMP/AMR-KG/README.md

 Please take few seconds to fill in this [survey form](https://forms.gle/nvv7GGBWE7uineg47) to receive credentials for accessing to the database and to keep it updated!

+## Finding it difficult to search?

+For assistance in searching and esploring the knowledge graph please look here for our [introductory video](https://youtu.be/MPWYLQI0iiM).

 # Partners
 <p align="center">